 The third pack is drafted the same as the first pack (passing to the left).

 While the drafting of cards is in progress, players may not look at the cards they have already drafted.
-After the first and second pack has been drafted, there is a 1-minute review period where players may look at the cards they have drafted.
+Before the opening of both the second and third booster packs, there is a 1-minute review period where players may look at the cards they have drafted.
 At the conclusion of the review period, each player must place the cards they have drafted face down in a single pile in front of them.

 Players keep the cards they draft.

 Players construct a 30-card minimum deck (not including the hero card, weapon card(s), and equipment cards) from the cards they have drafted.
 Note - it’s during the start of game procedure that the exact 30 cards (minimum) are chosen.
 Typically, a player will change a small number of cards in their deck based on the hero they are about to play against.